material-motion/material-motion/specifications/runtime/scheduler.md

 **Tear down API**: Provide an API to tear down a scheduler.

-This API would terminate all active executors and remove all registered plans.
+This API would terminate all active performers and remove all registered plans.

 It's unclear if this is a necessary feature at this point in time.